opensoars/f_/readme.md

 2. Asynchronous (both small and quick or large and long lasting)

 ### API
 Everything `f_` offers will be used in the code example below.
-We will be using a class based approach, since we will be initiating a lot of instances, so we will make use of JavaScript it's prototypal inheritance pattern.
+We will be using a class based approach (plain object not recommended), since we will be initiating a lot of instances, so we will make use of JavaScript it's prototypal inheritance pattern.
 ```js
 var f_ = require('f_');